VirtualFreeEx/amenity/README.md

 > use at your own risk!

 ## Changes
-- `firewalld` is now present on the base system.
+- `firewalld` is now present and enabled on the base system.
 - `usbguard` is present and
 (un)configured out of the box to not allow any USB devices.
 - Just in case, USB is unauthorized *and* disabled at boot-time via a set of kernel parameters (`usbcore.nousb usbcore.authorized_default = 0`)
+- `fail2ban` is now present on the base system, however there is no configuration by default.